ToeJamson/pubnub-medicalbot-demo/README.md

 # Medical Assistant Chatbot

-The medical assistant bot is a personal assitant which helps users identify their medical problem.
+The medical assistant bot is a personal assistant which helps users identify their medical problem.
 Based on your responses and symptoms provided, the bot recommends the user a specialist or a generalist doctor.
 It takes into account the user location and medical history or any other details previously provided.

 ## Architecture